fassko/fassko.github.io/Content/blog/swift-solidity-structure-functions.md

 It is going on a lot, so let's break it down.
 If we want to access the state variable from outside, we need to set the visibility type to `public` and do the same for the function.
 In our case, the function returns something, and we can mark it as `view`.
 It returns a string that is stored in the memory and removed after the execution is finished.

-The places where the function variables and return data can be stored are:
+The places, where the function variables and return data can be stored, are:

 * `memory` - the lifetime of the variable is limited to the function scope, it isn't saved anywhere;
 * `storage` - data is stored in the smart contract storage on the blockchain;
-* `calldata` - data is stored outside from where the function is being called, about this we will discuss in the future and how to use it.
+* `calldata` - data is stored outside from where the function is being called, we will discuss more details and how to use it in the future.

 ### Function types